ObolNetwork/charon/docs/architecture.md

 type ParSignedDataSet map[PubKey]ParSignedData
 ```

-It provides the following beacon-node endpoints:
+The validator API provides the following beacon-node endpoints relating to duties:

 - `GET /eth/v1/validator/attestation_data` Produce an attestation data
   - The request arguments are: `slot` and `committee_index`